BA-Huz/CS455-Hang-Time/README.md

 This fragment contains the UI elements to create or edit an event.
 ### UserSelectFragment.kt
 This fragment contains an autocomplete TextView that can be populated with a list of users.
 It maintains an internal list of selected users that can be retrieved for populating group members or event particpants.
+### Layout
+All layout.xml files are contained here.
+If new layouts are needed, or changes to existing ones should be made, the files will be in here.

 ## Future Changes
 Some features that weren't able to make the initial release of Hang Time are still in demand.